-Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) (c) Equity compensation plans approved by security holders 765,000 \$ 18.87 667,308 Equity compensation plans not approved by security holders Not applicable Not a pplicable Not applicable Total 765,000 \$ 18.87 667,308

-Plan category (a) (b) (c)

-Equity compensation plans approved by

-security holders 840,000 \$17.88 582,884

-Equity compensation plans not approved by

-security holders Not applicable Not applicable Not applicable

-Total 840,000 \$17.88 582,884

 Director Compensation.
-Directors who are not also employees of the Company receive an annual retainer of \$6,000, plus \$1,500 per director for each meeting, \$500 per director for each committee meeting, \$250 per quarter for quarters 1-3 for Audit Committee Chair to review statements with the Audit partner, and \$250 per year for other Committee Chairs for service for each remaining committee.
+Directors who are not also employees of the Company receive an annual retainer of \$10,000, plus \$2,000 per director for each board meeting, \$1,000 per director for each committee meeting, \$2,000 per year for the audit committee chair to review statements with the audit partner, and \$1,000 per year for other committee chairs for service for each remaining committee.

 Other Compensation Arrangements.
-The Company has certain other compensation plans and arrangements which are available to the CEO and certain of the Named Executive Officers including the following:
+The Company has certain other compensation plans and arrangements which are available to the CEO and certain of the Named Executive Officers, including the following:

 - Supplemental Medical Care Reimbursement Plan.
 Each officer of the Company is covered by a medical care reimbursement plan for all medical expenses incurred that are not covered under group health insurance up to an annual maximum of 10% of salary.
 Amounts reimbursed under this Plan are included under the column headed "All Other Compensation" in the summary compensation table. - Employee Stock Ownership Plan and Trust.
 In December 1975, the Company adopted the KESOT, which is a form of employee benefit plan designed to invest primarily in employer securities.
 The KESOT is qualified under Section 401(a) of the Internal Revenue Code.
 All full-time employees with at least six months' uninterrupted service with the Company are eligible to participate in the KESOT.
 Contributions to the KESOT are allocated to the accounts of participants in proportion to the ratio that a participant's compensation bears to total compensation of all participants.
 Accounts are adjusted each year to reflect the investment experience of the trust and forfeitures from accounts of non-vested terminated participants.
 All unallocated shares will be voted by the KESOT Trustees as directed by the KESOT Committee.
 Michael J. Koss and Cheryl Mike currently serve as KESOT Trustees and as the members of the KESOT Committee.
 Voting rights for all allocated shares are passed through to the participant for whose account such shares are allocated, and must be voted by the Trustees in accordance with the participants' direction.
-As of August 2, 2004 the KESOT held 406,455 shares of Common Stock (approximately 10.78% of the total number of shares outstanding). - Retirement Agreement.
+As of August 1, 2005 the KESOT held 362,542 shares of Common Stock (approximately 9.60% of the total number of shares outstanding). - Retirement Agreement.
 John C. Koss is eligible to receive his current base salary of \$150,000 for the remainder of his life, whether he becomes disabled or not.
 John C. Koss is over 70 years old and will be entitled to receive this benefit upon his retirement from the Company.
-The Company has a deferred compensation liability of \$520,000 recorded as of June 30, 2004 and \$631,855 as of June 30, 2003 for this arrangement. - Stock Option Plans.
+The Company has a deferred compensation liability of \$400,000 recorded as of June 30, 2005 and \$520,000 as of June 30, 2004 for this arrangement. - Stock Option Plans.
 In 1990, the Board of Directors created, and the stockholders approved, a Flexible Incentive Plan (the "Plan").
 This Plan is administered by the Compensation Committee and vests the Compensation Committee with discretionary powers to choose from a variety of incentive compensation alternatives to make annual stock-based awards to officers, key employees, and other members of the Company's management team.